 Multidimensional models and Tabular models at compatibility levels 1050-1103 use Analysis Services Scripting Language (ASSL), which is the Analysis Services extension of the XMLA open standard.

 You can generate ASSL or TMSL script in Management Studio.
 You can also use View Code in SQL Server Data Tools to view the model definition in ASSL or TMSL.

 Although it is possible to build a solution based on the open standards of XMLA and MDX, it's quite rare to do so.
 There is no documentation other than XMLA and MDX reference to help you, and most community and forum support draws from experiences with .NET or native (MSOLAP) technologies.

-Programming in Analysis Services
+Programming for Analysis Services

 Analysis Services Management Objects (AMO) Developer reference documentation for the managed provider, Analysis Services Management Objects (AMO), for data definition and administration, including processing.

 Tabular Model Scripting Language (TMSL) Reference TMSL is a JSON representation of Tabular models at compatibility level 1200 and higher.
 Object definitions are based on tabular metadata constructs like table, column, and relationship rather than multidimensional metadata that might be unfamiliar if you are new to Analysis Services data modeling in Tabular mode.

 Tabular model programming for compatibility levels 1103 and lower This documentation is intended for developers who support tabular models at earlier compatibility levels.
 It describes the CSDL extensions that define a tabular model in XML syntax.
 It also includes information about tabular object model definitions and syntax.